get-convex/convex-fivetran-source/docs/overview.md

 }
 ```

-...is converted to the following table when the connector loads it into your
+is converted to the following table when the connector loads it into your
 destination:

 | \_id | street   | city     | country | phone          | zip code | people                   | car                                               |